mapkyca/IdnoEmailPosting/README.md

 Todo/Bugs
 ---------

+* [ ] Hook into new notifications system to provide direct reply to notifications.
 * [ ] When posting images, quite often the mail parsing functions won't find the text part of the message.
 Not sure why...

 Licence